TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/spacex-gearing-up-for-falcon-heavys-second-national-security-launch/" >🔗</a> **[SpaceNews]** SpaceX gearing up for Falcon Heavy’s second national security launch
 - <a href="https://spacenews.com/defunct-nasa-satellite-to-reenter/" >🔗</a> **[SpaceNews]** Defunct NASA satellite to reenter
 - <a href="https://spaceflightnow.com/2023/01/07/spacex-first-of-up-to-five-falcon-heavy-missions-this-year/" >🔗</a> **[Spaceflight Now]** Launch preps underway for first of up to five Falcon Heavy missions this year
 - <a href="https://spacenews.com/delta-airlines-throws-down-the-gauntlet-with-free-wi-fi-plan/" >🔗</a> **[SpaceNews]** Delta throws down the gauntlet with free Wi-Fi plan
 - <a href="https://spacenews.com/baris-erkmen-hedron/" >🔗</a> **[SpaceNews]** Aiming for instantaneous Earth-observation data
-- <a href="https://arstechnica.com/science/2023/01/blue-origin-is-developing-a-space-tug-for-its-new-glenn-rocket/" >🔗</a> **[Arstechnica]** Some details have emerged about Blue Origin’s “Blue Ring” project

 ### Launch-related News 🚀